Short-Term Accommodations and Bed & Breakfast: Licensing and Application Framework

 Does the municipality only have issues with short-term rentals or have there been issues with any long-rentals?
 Why is there such a large discrepancy with building inspections and additional regulations?
 Long-term tenants are not guaranteed to be free of noise issues, parking problems, pet issues, smoking issues, fire hazards, occupancy issues, etc. They are subject to regular by-laws and standard units that are not inspected.
 Why such a big difference?
 A unit that is occupied less than 50% by vetted guests by a responsible host should be relatively problem free, as has been my own experience.

-Jodie16 asked 8 months ago
+Jodie16 asked about 1 year ago

 Thank you for your comments, they will be taken into consideration as staff work to revise the documents following the statutory public meeting.